sagemath/trac_to_gh/Issue 6636.md

 # Issue 6636: Simplification of factorials and binomial coefficients is not very good

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6636

 Original creator: jbandlow